cuernodegazpacho/legotrain/docs/Colorimetry.md

 # Colorimetry analysis

+This train control system is based on the LEGO® Powered Up 88007 Color & Distance Sensor unit.
+The internal calibration of these units for the task of telling colors apart from each other, showed to be not reliable enough for the requirements of this project.
+Below is a description of the process I ended up using, to calibrate the sensors with the required accuracy and reliability.

 Vision sensor calibration can be optimally achieved using the CIE 1931 _xy_ chromaticity diagram.
 [This article](https://en.wikipedia.org/wiki/CIE_1931_color_space) presents an excellent basic discussion on the diagram and its role in color science.